-Of course, sometimes it’s possible not all you want to go to plan:
+Of course, sometimes not all you want goes to plan:

-- Sharing the trip with people you have never met before, brings the risk to find out that you have nothing in common with the others.
-But having the tour guide with the group often is one way to break the ice.
+- Sharing a trip with people you’ve never met before, brings the risk of finding out that you have nothing in common with the others.
+So having the tour guide with the your group often is a way to break the ice.

 - Traveling with a group has its own risks.
-Most of the times that mean you have to conform with others and those that don’t feel very social better book a private tour.
+Most of the times that means you have to conform with others and for those who are not very social, it’s better to book a private tour.

 - Pre-organized tours follow a program and have a time frame, which often doesn’t give as much flexibility as travelling with car rental for example.

-Traventuria offers a trip combing a visit to the revival town of Koprivshtitsa, and the 2019 European Capital of culture – Plovdiv.
-This is a time-efficient way to explore two of the most-visited places in Bulgaria in only a day.
-Check the tour: HERE .
+Traventuria offers a trip combing a visit to the revival town of Koprivshtitsa, and a visit to the 2019 European Capital of culture – Plovdiv.
+Joining this combo tour is a time-efficient way to explore two of the most-visited places in Bulgaria in one day only.
+Check/Book the tour: HERE .
 We also offer a tour to Koprivshtitsa and the beautiful Rose Valley: HERE

 Rent a car

 Yes, you can do that.
 The booking is relatively and has its positive sides: